1

 /// Pointers and references have the same layout.
 Mutability of the pointer or reference does not change the layout. ([Reference](https://doc.rust-lang.org/reference/type-layout.html#r-layout.pointer.intro).)

-pub broadcast proof fn layout_of_references_and_pointers<T: ?Sized>()
+pub broadcast axiom fn layout_of_references_and_pointers<T: ?Sized>()

 ensures